Lenoftawa/RP/README.md

 All LEB8s created after this change, will inherit ETH-only LEB8 characteristics.

-If a Node Operator under-collaterlaised and has not opted into the smoothing pool, then when they create an LEB8 minipool, Smartnode will warn them that they not receive bonus ETH for holding RPL.
+If a Node Operator under-collateralised and has not opted into the smoothing pool, then when they create an LEB8 minipool, Smartnode will warn them that they will not receive bonus ETH for holding RPL.

-Documentation will to warn the user of the protential loss of income from a decision to opt out of the smoothing pool when creating an LEB8 minipool when under-collateralised.
+Documentation will warn the user of the protential loss of income from a decision to opt out of the smoothing pool when creating an LEB8 minipool when under-collateralised.

 ### Commission calculation